Pathways to Recovery is a psychosocial recovery-oriented program which provides individual support to people living with a diagnosed mental illness.

-The Pathways to Recovery Program is a psychosocial recovery based rehabilitation program which provides one on one support to participants who have a mental illness and are ready to work on their own recovery.
-Once a participant is accepted into the program a more comprehensive assessment is done with a Mental Health Support Worker.
-A recovery plan is developed from what the person would like to achieve.
+Once a participant is accepted into MHACA a more comprehensive assessment is done with a Mental Health Support Worker.
+An Individual Recovery Plan is then developed from what the person would like to achieve.

 Who can participate?

-To be eligible for the Pathways to Recovery Program participants need to be over 18 years of age and have a diagnosed mental illness.
+To be eligible for the Pathways to Recovery Program participants need to be adults living with a mental illness.
 New participants can either self-refer or be referred through another service provider.
+Download the referral form.

-We welcome enquiries from people with an NDIS plan.
+We welcome enquiries from people with and without an NDIS plan.